SOAP vs. REST

 The key difference between the two APIs is:

-- The SOAP API is a large and extensive API which gives the API user wide latitude in how he wishes to control the WMS and which fields to use.
+• The Goods Owner SOAP API is a large and extensive API which gives the API user wide latitude in how he wishes to control Ongoing WMS and which fields to use.

-- The REST API is a smaller and more focused API where the API user is offered less choice in how the integration works.
+• The Goods Owner REST API is a smaller and more focused API where the API user is offered less choice in how the integration works.

 Detailed comparison